CSSUoB/TeX-Bot-Py-V2/README.md

 ## Error Codes

 Users of TeX-Bot may encounter an error code when executing a slash-command fails.
-If a user encounters any of these errors, please communicate the error to the committee member that has been assigned to upkeep & deployment of your instance of TeX-Bot.
+If a user encounters any of these errors, please communicate the error to the committee member that has been assigned to upkeep and deployment of your instance of TeX-Bot.
 The meaning of each error code is given here:

 * `E1011` - The value for the [environment variable](https://wikipedia.org/wiki/Environment_variable) `DISCORD_GUILD_ID` is an [ID](https://discord.com/developers/docs/reference#snowflakes) that references a [Discord guild](https://discord.com/developers/docs/resources/guild) that does not exist